 a.
 Topic of the special issue.
 Any topic in the scope of EURASIP JIVP is appropriate, but special issues should address new areas, or consolidated areas with significant recent progresses.
 The rationale for the special issue topic has to be well motivated, and the timeliness and relevance to the JIVP audience has to be clearly presented.
 In addition, objective criteria that show the importance of the proposed topic are welcome, as well as indications about the absence of similar special issues in other journals.

 b.
 Guest editor team.
 A team of guest editors will manage the peer review process of the special issue, after acceptance of the proposed topic.
 After acceptance, the Guest Editors will be responsible for the content of the Special Issue.
 The Guest Editors should be well established researchers in the domain of the special issue or closely related fields.
-They should have at a minimum, several years of post-PhD experience, and a significant publication track record.
+They should have at a minimum, several years of post-PhD experience, and a significant track record of publications and citations relevant to the domain of the proposed special issue.
 The team of Guest Editors should also be well balanced, and provide a complete coverage of the technical scope of the special issue.
 Special issue proposals should ideally include a short bio for each of the Guest Editors, along with complete contact information for each of them.

 c.
 Potential contributions.
 Proposals are usually stronger if they include a potential list of contributors, which demonstrate the potential importance of the topic.
 Alternatively, a list of workshops, special sessions or similar events can contribute to support the potential success of a special issue.